 In setting out the court only one person should handle any particular hoop or the peg.

 Use your feet, not hands, to position balls.
 Use paper tissues or gloves to pick up balls and return them to their bag at the end of play.

 During a game, record scores using a personal system such as beads or pegs.

 At the end of an individual game, and if there is a member waiting to play, the court shall be vacated to allow them the opportunity of playing.
-Similarly take opportunities between games of swapping between courts to play a game with a different opponent.

 At the end of the play session, reclean and return equipment to the same trolley.
 Return trolley to the shed and reclean its handle.
 Reclean the club mallet handle.
 Lock the shed and reclean the padlock etc.

 Upon vacating the court, to allow a waiting member to play, and you then intend to leave the park, ensure that the new player is aware of which hoops/peg the leaving player has handled as the new player now becomes responsible for their post game cleaning and storage together with the balls.